nicsig/config/.vim/UltiSnips/README.md

 #
 #
 # Snippets
-## What's an anonymous snippet?

-A snippet  whose body is  defined outside a  snippet file (python  function, Vim mapping, ...), expanded and immediately discarded (i.e. not added to the global list of snippets).

-## How to expand an anonymous snippet?

-Invoke the `snip.expand_anon()` method:

-        snip.expand_anon(my_snippet)
-                         │
-                         └ variable in which you've saved the body of our anonymous snippet

 ## How to create an alias `bar` for the snippet `foo`?

 Create a  snippet `bar` which  inserts the text  `foo`, and use  a `post_expand`